rideconnection/clearinghouse/README.md

 Testing
 -------

-We currently have two test suites implemented in rspec and minitest.
-Run them all by
+All tests are implemented with minitest.
+Run them all with:

-    bundle exec rspec spec
     bundle exec rake minitest:all

-To run an individual minitest test, run:
+To run an individual minitest test:

     cd <project root directory>
     ruby -Itest path/to/test_file.rb